 Monthly writing sessions in Mylor Bridge

-Our spring and summer 2018 sessions are on Saturdays 28 April, 26 May, 30 June and 28 July.
+We take a break in August and our next session is on 8 September, then 6 October, 3 November and 8 December.
+The December session takes place in the Ord-Statter Pavilion on Mylor Playing Field.
 The sessions are from 10.00am to 12 noon and the fee is £7.00 per person, which includes coffee, tea and biscuits.
 Find out more here.

-Where: 28 April and 30 June at the Ord-Statter Pavilion, Waterings Road, Mylor Bridge TR11 5NG; 30 June and 28 July in The Pope Room, Tremayne Hall, Lemon Hill, Mylor Bridge, near Falmouth TR11 5NE.
-There is free parking at the Ord-Statter and across the road from Tramayne Hall in the village car park.
+Where: 8 September, 6 October and 3 November in The Pope Room, Tremayne Hall, Lemon Hill, Mylor Bridge, near Falmouth TR11 5NE, 8 December at the Ord-Statter Pavilion, Waterings Road, Mylor Bridge TR11 5NG.
+There is free parking at the Ord-Statter and across the road from Tremayne Hall in the village car park.

 Access: If you have questions about access to either venue, please ask me.
 Both venues have level access and we meet on the ground floor.
 It is possible to park directly outside Tremayne Hall with prior notice, so that the gates can be opened.
 Ord-Statter has parking at the back of the building and a level path round to the main entrance which faces onto the playing field.